Y-20 Kunpeng / Y-XX Grand Canal

 In the US, on 16 July 2009, a former Boeing employee was convicted of selling C-17 technical details to China.
 Dongfan "Greg" Chung, 72, of Orange, Calif., who was employed by Rockwell International from 1973 until its defense and space unit was acquired by Boeing in 1996, was arrested February 11, 2008 without incident at his residence by special agents with the Federal Bureau of Investigation and investigators with NASA.
 Chung, a native of China who is a naturalized United States citizen, held a Secret security clearance when he worked at Rockwell and Boeing on the Space Shuttle program.
 He retired from the company in 2002, but the next year he returned to Boeing as a contractor, a position he held until September 2006.
 The indictment alleged that he took and concealed Boeing trade secrets relating to the Space Shuttle, the C-17 military transport aircraft and the Delta IV rocket.
 Individuals in the Chinese aviation industry had begun sending Chung "tasking" letters as early as 1979.
 A May 2, 1987 letter from Gu Weihao, an official in the Ministry of Aviation and China Aviation Industry Corporation, concluded with the statement: "It is your honor and China's fortune that you are able to realize your wish of dedicating yourself to the service of your country."
 Chung responded in one undated letter that "I would like to make an effort to contribute to the Four Modernizations of China."

 The actual dimensions of the Y-20 remain somewhat uncertain, so it is difficult to assign relative capacities with any great precision.
 But preliminary data indicates a cargo compartment appreciably smaller than that of the American C-17, and generally comparable to the Ukrainian An-70, which did not enter production.
+Compared with the Il-76, the Y-20 has a shorter wingspan and a shorter, but slightly wider, fuselage [5.4 meters versus 4.8 meters].
+The Y-20 is larger than the Airbus A400M and has about the same fuselage diameter, but is much smaller than the Boeing C-17.

 The simultaneous announcement of two Large Civil Aircraft, one a freighter, and the other a 150-seat passenger aircraft, initially led to some confusion that these two projects envisioned a single aircraft produced in freighter and passenger variants.
 If the images portrayed by China's Xinhua news agency were accurate, China's jetliner for the 21st century looked suspiciously like a Russian military transport from the 1970s.
 The high-wing, high-tailed creation, with its multiple banks of landing gear trucks clustered under the fuselage, looks like the big Antonovs that still toil as chartered military cargo aircraft.
 It looked nothing like the sleek shape of the Boeing 787 that many consider the technology driver of the next generation of commercial airliners.